wdv4758h/pypy-extradoc/blog/draft/stm-oct2013.rst

 result is not good enough *yet:* it still takes longer on a 8-threaded PyPy-STM than on a regular single-threaded PyPy-2.1.
-However, as you should know by now, we are good at promising speed and delivering it... years later ``:-)``  But it has been two years already since PyPy-STM started, and things look good now.
-Expect major improvements soon.
+However, as you should know by now, we are good at promising speed and delivering it... years later ``:-)``

+But it has been two years already since PyPy-STM started, and this is our first preview of the JIT integration.
+Expect major improvements
+soon: with STM, the JIT generates code that is completely suboptimal in many cases (barriers, allocation, and more).
+Once we improve this, the performance of the STM-JITted code should come much closer to PyPy 2.1.

 Cheers